de-bkg/geo.okapi/doc/develop/02_Developing.md

 ];
 ```

-Create Geo.OKAPI build:
+Create geo.okapi build:

 ```bash
 npm run build
 ```

-The above command creates compressed/uncompressed versions of Geo.OKAPI including/not including libraries.
+The above command creates compressed/uncompressed versions of geo.okapi including/not including libraries.
 All these
 files are located in folder *build/libs*.